Nomadic Massive: NoBad Sound Studio

 NoBad Sound Studio is a youth music centre affiliated with Maison des Jeunes de la Côte-des-Neiges in Montreal's Côte-des-Neiges–Notre-Dame-de-Grâce borough.
 Founded in 2007 by Nomadic Massive members Butta Beats and Lou Piensa, it offers weekly workshops in beatboxing, rap, music production, DJing, singing, and performance skills.

 From 2009 it produced professional recordings on CD, enabling young artists to work with industry staff on socially conscious projects.
 In 2010, Studio participants travelled to Toronto to perform and speak at the Regent Park International Film Festival.

 In 2014, the Studio launched an all-female initiative that formed the trio Strange Froots, hailed by Vox Sambou as "the pride of NoBad Sound Studio and of the Maison des Jeunes".

 Strange Froots

 Strange Froots is an all-female hip-hop trio formed in 2014 at NoBad Sound Studio by members Mags, Naïka Champaïgne, and SageS.
 The group takes its name from Billie Holiday's song "Strange Fruit".

-They debuted with an eponymous EP at the Hip Hop You Don't Stop festival in September 2014 and released the EP Blossom This Froot for Thought in July 2016 through Concordia University's CJLO artist residency.
+They debuted with an eponymous EP at the Hip Hop You Don't Stop festival in September 2014 and released the EP Blossom This Froot for Thought in July 2016 through Concordia University's student radio CJLO 1690AM artist residency.
 The group composed the score for the short film Mahalia Melts in the Rain (2018).
 SageS departed the group in spring 2021.